 If you are planning on making your own sauce you will need a few things; honey will make it sweet, brown sugar brings a bit of deep sweetness to it, chicken broth will bring a bit of savory and be a better liquid choice than just water, Soy sauce is the warmth and depth needed (if you need a gluten free teriyaki sauce, use this instead).

-I used bone-in with skin in this case which the timing below will reflect.
-You would decrease that by 1-2 minutes if boneless skinless were used.
+You would decrease that by 1-2 minutes (so about 14 total) if boneless skinless were used.
 Even though I peel off the skin I feel like it creates a moister meat while it cooks though so I recommend leaving it on.

 Check at the end and if you want skins crispier, spray with olive oil and add a few more minutes.
 We are all about the crunch when it comes to our air fryer chicken recipes.

-What temp should chicken thighs be?
+What temperature should chicken thighs be when done?

 165 degrees F is a safe temperature, not touching the bone.
 You should always have a meat thermometer in your drawer to test.
 The best way to test is to pull out a piece and stick into the thickest portion of the meat.
 If you leave it in the basket that is already hot it won’t be as accurate.
 Super quick meal prep and cook time until a perfectly healthy meal.